vtocitu365/Data-Visualization/README.md

 * Properly align the text

 I adopted his suggestion, with one exception.
 I still wanted to keep the PLANETDISCMETH as the color.
-Thus, I got rid of the radius as a variable.
+Thus, I got rid of the period as a variable.
+Instead, I added an animation which should highlight different planetary discovery methods.

 ## References